 When the third quarter began, every shot attempt and subsequent miss was met by a massive sigh from Calistoga’s faithful.

 “I was just super confused,” said Rojas.
 “I was like, ‘What’s going on with the crowd?’
 And I told one of the girls on the team, I was like, ‘Why are they being like this?
 They’re never this excited about making points.’
 Then I saw what they were doing, and the poster and the points, I had no idea about it.”

 Added assistant coach Ray Particelli, “She had no idea that we were doing anything and she had no idea she was sitting on the opportunity to do it.
 I bet if you asked her, she would not be in hundreds of points of where she was.
 That always makes it fun, too.”

-The decision to surprise Rojas came after a chat between Calistoga’s coaches Sunday night.
+The decision to surprise Rojas came after a late-night chat between Calistoga’s coaches.
 Cruz said he knew she would likely reach the mark this season but had lost track during the campaign as the North Central League III title chase heated up.

 The Wildcats (15-6 overall, 7-2 NCL III) were one game behind undefeated Laytonville heading into a Jan.
 26 meeting in Calistoga.
 It was the second and final matchup of the season following a 30-point drubbing in Laytonville nine days prior.